felixmerz00/hpc_esc_401_solutions/exercise_session_04/README.md

 - M[1][3] points to the fourth element in the second integer array. i.e., 8
 - \*(M[0]+1) is the second element in the first integer array. i.e., 1
 - \*(\*(M+1)+3) is the fourth element in the second integer array. i.e., 8

+## Exercise 3

+What are these routines supposed to do? init_f() initializes the matrix which represents the function f.
+The user can choose one out of two functions. init_f generates the matrix f based on the users selection.
+Both functions differ between border cells of the matrix and inner cells.
+The actual values of the cells are calculated in the given functions boundary() and source_term().

+jacobi_step() calculates the values of the new iteration in our approximation of the Poisson problem.
+It updates all inner cells of our matrix based on formula (4).
+To calculate the new values I use the values from the last iteration and the values from the matrix f.

+norm_diff() is needed for one of our stopping criterias.
+Our approximation should stop iterating when the norm of a certain difference is below a given threshold. norm_diff() calculates the norm of that difference.